Rochester Institute of Technology — Rochester, NY

 An interview for The Conversation, a project by independent radio producers Aengus Anderson and Micah Saul, can be accessed here.

-Audio access to a public lecture, along with a descriptive flyer, recently delivered at University of Western Australia's Institute of Advanced Studies, can be accessed here.
+Audio access to a public lecture, along with a descriptive flyer, delivered at University of Western Australia's Institute of Advanced Studies, can be accessed here.